kushidesign/kushi-css/README.md

 Kushi's new v1 css transpilation pipeline and build system.
 The code here will most likely be folded into the main kushi repo</a>.

+Note that this is a draft for future documentation.
+The official docs for the most recent version of Kushi can be found here [here](https://github.com/kushidesign/kushi).

 Check out
 <a target="_blank" href="https://github.com/kushidesign/kushi-css/blob/main/doc/towards-kushi-v1.md">this doc</a>
 for design and usage info around the set of public macros and fns being developed